ValeriiaHuza/clear_solution_huza_api/README.md

 - Response:
    - Status:
        - 200 OK
-       - 404 Not found
+       - 404 Not found: User not found
-   - Body: User object as JSON
+   - Body: User object as JSON (If it was found)

 #### Add a new user